-Getting Social Security to approve the fee is an additional step that some disability attorneys do not want to bother with, and so they just decide that they will not do overpayment cases.
+But filing a fee petition can be a time-consuming headache that some disability attorneys don't want to bother with, so they just decide that they won't work on overpayment cases.

-For example, if an attorney thought it would take him 15 hours to handle your overpayment case, and his usual rate is $200 per hour, then he might decide to charge you a $3,000 retainer fee before beginning work on your case (15 hours x $200).
-If he spends more than 15 hours, you will owe him $200 per hour for the additional work.
-If he spends less than 15 hours, he will return money from your retainer to you at the end of the case.
+For example, if an attorney thinks it would take 15 hours to handle your overpayment case, and their usual rate is $200 per hour, then they might decide to charge you a $3,000 retainer fee before beginning work on your case (15 hours x $200).
+If the attorney spends more than 15 hours, you'll owe your attorney $200 per hour for the additional work.
+But if your attorney spends less than 15 hours, she'll return money from your retainer to you at the end of the case.

-But even if you can afford to pay a retainer fee, it might not make financial sense for you to hire an attorney if the overpayment is small compared to the retainer.
+But even if you can afford to pay a retainer fee, it might not make financial sense for you to hire an attorney if the overpayment is small compared to the attorney's retainer.